Do you ever get tired of being “just a mom”? Sometimes we moms forget that we’re still people inside!

 Here’s why losing yourself to motherhood ain’t all it’s cracked up to be, and how to find yourself again.

-Motherhood should be joyful!
+Motherhood should be joyful

 I really love being a mom.
-I’d always looked forward to it as a kid, but had never realized how all-consuming it would be!
+I’d always looked forward to it as a kid, but had never realized how all-consuming it would be.

-“Motherhood” is unlike any other role in society.
+“Motherhood” is unlike any other role or relationship in society.
 We’re expected to conceive, carry, birth, nurture, feed, raise and otherwise care for other human beings for years and it’s an overwhelming job to say the least.

 And while biology has blessed us with a nurturing nature, it often comes at the expense of own self-preservation.
 All too often, we moms forget that we are also human beings with complex needs, wants and personalities.